-The Hawaiian Life Styles ASC supports students interested in exploring Native Hawaiian culture and traditions.
-The program also facilitates community movement toward Hawaiian cultural understanding and the communication and preservation of Hawaiian traditions.
-Students may specialize in Hawaiian studies while fulfilling the program requirements for any major at HawCC.
-The curriculum provides a foundation upon which students may continue toward a baccalaureate degree in Hawaiian Studies or Hawaiian Language at four-year campuses.
+The Hawaiian Life Styles ASC supports students interested in exploring and experiencing Native Hawaiian Life Styles.
+Learners may specialize in the Subject Certificate while fulfilling the program requirements for any major at HawCC.
+The curriculum provides a strong, functional Hawaiian Life Styles foundation.